someoneinthebox/qt_file_updater/README.md

 # Plug-in purpose
 A plugin encapsulates into your Qt project and then you can check available update for your software by calling its controller.
 All you need is create protocol JSON-file with update data.

+You no need to worry about intermediate versions if there is some files that not included in last.
+Update files map will get them all.

 # Quick start
 Just include **.pri** file into your project and somewhere in your code call: